AddyRdz/js-objects-and-context/readme.md

 In general, `this` is probably the **parent** or enclosing item (item being function or object)

-- You're in an event listener function, in which case `this` is the thing that was clicked on.
+- You're in an event listener function, in which case `this` is the thing where the event originated (such as the button that was clicked).
 - You're in another callback function, in which case `this` is probably the `window`.
 - You've used `.bind(newThisValue)` to change the context manually.